angband/angband/readme.txt

 === Upgrading from older versions (and/or other platforms) ===

-If you have been using an older version of Angband (and/or playing on a different platform), you can "upgrade" (or "sidegrade") to Angband 3.0.0, bringing your old savefiles, high score list, and other files with you.
+If you have been using an older version of Angband (and/or playing on a different platform), you can "upgrade" (or "sidegrade") to the current Angband, bringing your old savefiles, high score list, and other files with you.

 Angband uses a platform independant file format for the binary files that store information about games in progress, known as "savefiles", and